Travelling with CBD products: Can I travel with CBD oil?

 In Texas, the THC level of CBD should be equal to 0.0% to stay under legal terms.
 Anything over 0.0% is illegal for you to consume.
 There are only a few cases where the THC level of 0.5% is allowed for epilepsy, but only if a doctor recommends it.

 The Food and Drug Administration also has a regulation that restricts CBD.
 According to the FDA, beverages, food, and cosmetics cannot contain CBD, regardless of its very origin.
-The battles of CBD, perhaps, are an indirect result of changing regulations and confusion that surround the distinction between hemp and marijuana.
+Perhaps the battles of CBD are an indirect result of changing regulations and confusion surrounding the distinction between hemp and marijuana.

 Tips for travelling with CBD products